nguyenngocyennga/nguyenngocyennga/README.md

 - ⚡️ My completed Codewars challenges: https://github.com/nganguyenny/mischievous-python/blob/master/Codewar.md

 - 💻 My journey of learning Python as a general-purpose programming language: https://github.com/nganguyenny/mischievous-python

+- 🧠 I’m currently learning **Deep Learning for Healthcare**, along with other fun explorations:
+	- Computational Neuroscience
+	- The Brain and Space
+  	- Vital Signs: Understanding What the Body Is Telling Us

 ### Languages and Tools that I'm Learning